tryashtar/naive-music-updater/README.md

     * `path`: File path to `metaflac.exe`.
 This is run on every FLAC file in your library.
     * `args`: Arguments to pass to [metaflac](https://ftp.osuosl.org/pub/xiph/releases/flac/).
 * `extensions`: List of file extensions that should be considered songs.
-* `clear_private_owners`: List of certain frames that should be removed from MP3s, though this doesn't currently do anything right now.
-* `keep_frames`
+* `keep`
-  * `ids`: List of MP3 frame IDs that should not be wiped.
+  * `id3v2`: List of MP3 frame IDs that should not be wiped.
 By default the program wipes them all.
-  * `text`: List of [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
-Frames with text that matches any of these will not be wiped, regardless of its ID.
+The program also removes duplicate frames, leaving only one.
+To preserve duplicates, use an object with `id` set to the ID and `dupes` set to `true`.
+  * `xiph`: List of xiph metadata keys that should not be wiped.
+By default the program wipes them all.
 * `source_auto_max_distance`: This is used to suggest corrections of [song source](#sources) names.
 * `named_strategies`: Every object in this has a name for a key, and a [strategy](#strategies) as a value.
 * `lowercase`: List of words that should be made lowercase when case-correcting file names.